haleymt/CrystalQuest/README.md

 * Upon finishing a level, I iterate through all the remaining aliens, and clear their movement and shooting intervals as well.

 ### High Scores
 There are plenty of libraries available to store small amounts of data without relying on large amounts of server-side code.
 I considered implementing one of these libraries, like Parse.js, but in the end I decided to go for the simplest solution.
-I could store all of my high scores as a string, which made them a perfect thing to keep in localStorage.
+Because I can store all of my high scores as a string, this makes them a perfect thing to keep in localStorage.

 If you're running the game on your own computer for the first time, and not at the live link, it will create an item called `"high-scores"` upon initialization and set it to an empty array:
 ```javascript